commaai/panda/drivers/windows/README.md

 - Get official signing key for WinUSB driver inf file.
 - Implement TxClear and RxClear.
 (Requires reading vague specifications).
-- Apply a styleguide and consistent naming convention for Classes/Functions/Variables.
+- Apply a style-guide and consistent naming convention for Classes/Functions/Variables.
 - Send multiple messages (each with a different address) from a given connection at the same time.
 - Implement ISO14230/KWP2000 FAST (LIN communication is already supported with the raw panda USB driver).
 - Find more documentation about SW_CAN_PS (Single Wire CAN, aka GMLAN).
-- Find example of client using a _PS version of a protocol (PS is pin select, and may support using different CAN busses).
+- Find example of client using a _PS version of a protocol (PS is pin select, and may support using different CAN buses).

 # Known Issues:

-- ISO15765 Multiframe TX: Hardware delays make transmission overshoot STMIN by several miliseconds.
+- ISO15765 Multi-frame TX: Hardware delays make transmission overshoot STMIN by several milliseconds.
 This does not violate the requirements of STMIN, it just means it is a little slower than it could be.

 - All Tx messages from a single Connection are serialized.
 This can be